-Securilock® Anti-theft system:

-Flashes when the Securilock® THEFT
+SecuriLock® Anti-theft system: Flashes when the SecuriLock®

-Passive Anti-theft System has been

-activated.
-Refer to Securilock® Passive Anti-theft System in the Locks

-and Security chapter.
+THEFT Passive Anti-theft System has been activated.
+Refer to ŠecuriLock® Passive Anti-theft System in the Locks and Security chapter.

-Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flesh factor, check to indicators stay on or flash faster, check for a burned out bulb.
+Turn signal: Illuminates when the ⟨⊐ ∟⟩ left or right turn signal or the hazard lights are turned on.
+If the indicators stay on or flash faster, check for a burned out bulb.